 Looking for hidden beaches in Sardinia?
 S’Archittu is a gem

 I get it, you made it to the island and don’t want to miss a jaunt to one of the beaches in Sardinia that make its coastline so famous.
 Instead of immersing in a crowded sea resort, you would like a secluded haven.
 Fair enough.
-On the island’s western coast, at about 130 km from Cagliari, Sardinia’s main city, lies S’Archittu, a little hidden sea resort.
-Within this hidden gem there is an even more hidden beach reachable via a short walk through a rocky path, made it pleasant thanks to turquoise crystal waters on your left.
+On the island’s western coast, at about 130 km from Cagliari, Sardinia’s main city, lies S’Archittu, a little-hidden sea resort.
+Within this hidden gem, there is an even more hidden beach reachable via a short walk through a rocky path, made it pleasant thanks to turquoise crystal waters on your left.
 You couldn’t end your Sardinia holiday without a dip, so here you are!

-You want a Sardinia holiday surrounded by tradition?
+Do you want a Sardinia holiday surrounded by tradition?
 Orgosolo is your choice

 Controversial, wild and utterly beguiling, the town of Orgosolo is mainly known for its stormy past and famous city council building covered with bullet holes as an illustration of the obstreperous spirit of the place.
 Known as the village of bandits mainly for their struggle against the occupiers when Piedmont royal family decided that Sardinia would have made it for a nice backyard, Orgosolo is famous also for its beautiful murals, most of them heavy in political and anti-imperialist messages.
 From here, or nearby town Dorgali, you can also organize a day out to the gorgeous Gorroppu canyon.
-In the Barbagia region you will secure a fascinating and authentic Sardinia holiday.
+In the Barbagia region, you will secure a fascinating and authentic Sardinia holiday.

 Devote a day to Parco della Giara for a holiday immersed in Sardinian nature

-Wonderful plateau that originated some 3000 years ago on top of two extinct volcanoes, Parco della Giara can be reached from different villages, such as Tuili, Gesturi, Setzu and Genoni.
-Beautiful expanse of local vegetation and native wildlife, from birds to wild pigs, the real stars of Parco della Giara are the small horses, as small as they were about 10,000 years ago, when they stopped evolving and decided they actually wanted to keep their look as it was.
+A wonderful plateau that originated some 3000 years ago on top of two extinct volcanoes, Parco della Giara can be reached from different villages, such as Tuili, Gesturi, Setzu and Genoni.
+Beautiful expanse of local vegetation and native wildlife, from birds to wild pigs, the real stars of Parco della Giara are the small horses, as small as they were about 10,000 years ag when they stopped evolving and decided they actually wanted to keep their look as it was.
 This is a very suggestive place to visit and discover the real Sardinia, whether you are passionate about nature, history, evolution, science or just walking through untouched surroundings.
-Depending on the season you will be able to enjoy different colors and smells.
+Depending on the season you will be able to enjoy different colours and smells.

 Murals and sounding stones will the art of real Sardinia in the town of San Sperate

 Quaint town further embellished by stunning murals, San Sperate is famous for its delicious peaches, for which a local festival (sagra) is organized every year at the beginning of the season, the exquisite honey production and the world famous sculptor Pino Sciola, whose sounding (and bleeding!) stones make for a spellbinding experience.
 “Giving us the sound of the universe,” Sciola used to say, “stones are the backbone of the planet, present since time began, they’ve always existed and they always will.”
-Less than 20 km from Cagliari, after you enjoy your colorful stroll around San Sperate, do visit Pino Sciola in his house-lab or his open-air museum located near the countryside, where your senses will be charmed by the otherworldly sounds of his stones.
+Less than 20 km from Cagliari, after you enjoy your colourful stroll around San Sperate, do visit Pino Sciola in his house-lab or his open-air museum located near the countryside, where your senses will be charmed by the otherworldly sounds of his stones.

 In Sant’Antioco you can plan the proper beach holiday in Sardinia yet surrounded by history and tradition

-Not far from Cagliari, Sant’Antioco is Sardinia’s southernmost island and quite a popular spot especially for a summer vacation.
+Not far from Cagliari, Sant’Antioco is Sardinia’s southernmost island and quite a popular spot, especially for a summer vacation.
 However, there is a hidden gem that many tourists (and locals) don’t know about, the museum of the byssus managed by Chiara Vigo, the only woman on the planet who still weaves the sea silk.
-Fascinating form of art hailing from somewhere in ancient Mesopotamia, the byssus is a fine fabric produced out of the velvety strand of an endangered seashell native of the Mediterranean Sea.
+A fascinating form of art hailing from somewhere in ancient Mesopotamia, the byssus is a fine fabric produced out of the velvety strand of an endangered seashell native of the Mediterranean Sea.
 Coming from a family of artists (or masters, as she likes to point out), Chiara doesn’t sell her work.
 Instead, she donates the precious fabric to museums, galleries, popes and presidents.
 Between a stroll in the lagoon and a swim in the sea, don’t miss a visit to Chiara’s workshop if you want to get the feeling of ancient Mediterranean civilizations and real Sardinia.